-Because of this, parliamentary constituencies and European regions in Boundary-Line are normally those in which the MPs and MEPs are or were sitting at the time of the annual snapshot of boundaries that each release of Boundary-Line represents.
+Because of this, parliamentary constituencies and European regions in Boundary-Line are normally those in which the MPs, AMs, MEP's and MSP's are or were sitting at the time of the annual snapshot of boundaries that each release of Boundary-Line represents.

-For example, the new parliamentary constituency boundaries which became effective at the time of the June 2001 general election were first represented in the autumn 2001 Boundary-Line release.
+For example, the new Scottish Westminster parliamentary constituency boundaries which became effective at the time of the May 2005 general election were first represented in the October 2005 Boundary-Line release.